The International Arbitration Review: Portugal

 Although a proposal for a new law regarding corporate arbitration, which provides for special rules applicable to arbitrations involving litigation between companies and partners, has been presented by the Portuguese Arbitration Association in 2016, that proposal hasn't been yet approved by the Portuguese state.
 The future approval of this law could improve the resolution of corporate disputes.

 ii Arbitration developments in local courts

 The Portuguese judiciary has given constant support to the autonomy of arbitral tribunals.
 Judges of the superior courts continue to show that they understand the arbitral phenomenon; their very positive attitude regarding arbitration can be seen in most analysed decisions, which demonstrate deep knowledge of national doctrine and jurisprudence, and even of foreign scholarship and jurisprudence.

-Several judgments have addressed the Kompetenz-Kompetenz principle.
+- Several judgments have addressed the Kompetenz-Kompetenz principle.
 In every one, the ruling went according to Portuguese law, which follows international standards: when one party argues an arbitration agreement, the national court immediately dismisses the case.
 The only exception is the clear invalidity of an arbitration agreement, which did not occur in any of the cases judged.
-In another case, the national court was considered to be incompetent due to the existence of a valid arbitration clause.
+In another case, the national court was considered to be incompetent because of the existence of a valid arbitration clause.

 Without doubt, the analysis of the case law is a sign of the national courts' actual and deep knowledge of arbitration, which provides support and security to arbitration in Portugal.